arisculala/finderai-chat-backend/README.md

 - 📧 Email: arisculala@gmail.com
 - 🐙 GitHub: [arisculala](https://github.com/arisculala "Visit MyGithub")
-- Enjoy using **FinderAI**! 🚀 If you have any questions, feel free to reach out. 😊
+- Enjoy using **FinderAI-Chat-Backend**! 🚀 If you have any questions, feel free to reach out. 😊